Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 10. Use translation plugins

-If you are looking to expand internationally, translation plug-ins make your services or products easily available to people in more places across the globe — this may boost your sales and online success.
+If you are looking to expand internationally, translation plug-ins make your services or products easily available to people in more places across the globe — this may increase your sales and online success.
 Maybe there are audiences you are missing.

 11. Avoid annoying autoplays